chudongyuxi/chudongyuxi/README.md

 Dive into the depths of my thoughts and experiences at [Cichat's Coding Corner](https://blog.cichat.cn).
 From coding adventures to tech musings, it's my digital haven.

 ### Email Me Anytime 📧
 Got questions, suggestions, or just want to chat about the latest tech trends?
-Shoot me an email at me@example.com.
+Shoot me an email at rainraverofficial@chudongyuxi.cc.
 I'm always up for a good tech tête-à-tête.

 ## Hobbies and Beyond 🌈